hankersyan/philips_mp20/README.md

-# Philips MP20 Data Capture
+# Data Capture for Philips MP20 Patient Monitor

 #### Description
 This data capture acts as client for philips intellivue MP series